bhusit-git/Condo-SaaS/docs/v1-implementation-contract.md

 Required columns: `building`, `floor`, `unit_no`.

+- This template is the baseline for the room-layout screen.
+It does not carry Condo profile fields such as Condo name, address, province, or postal code.
 - `building` and `unit_no` are trimmed and required.
 - `floor` is required and stored as configured layout text or number; do not infer it from `unit_no`.